Irene Wosikowski: Internment

-Marseilles
+Marseille

 On the train she was caught up in a check and arrested by a French policeman who presumably determined that her identity papers were not in order.
-She was held at Baumettes Prison, a Marseilles penitemtiary reserved at that time for "dangerous" women, in till January 1941.
+She was held at Baumettes Prison, a Marseille penitemtiary reserved at that time for "dangerous" women, until January 1941.
 Following her release she was required to report regularly to the "Vichy" police.
 What she did not know was that at some stage the Reich Security Main Office had already placed her name, along with one of her cover names, "Erna", on the "manhunt targets lists" ("Sonderfahndungsliste") of government opponents to be sought out and rounded up following any successful German invasion of the Soviet Union.
-During the first part of 1941, using false identity papers, she joined with others to form a German resistance group in Marseilles, still at this stage part of the "free zone" controlled from Vichy rather than Berlin.
+During the first part of 1941, using false identity papers, she joined with others to form a German resistance group in Marseille, still at this stage part of the "free zone" controlled from Vichy rather than Berlin.
 She shared an apartment with another German emigre called Thérèse Schmidt, and earned a small amount of money through dress-making.
 With other KPD members, such as Fritz Fugmann, Walter Janka and "Lex" Ende, she maintained contact with internees/prisoners still held in French internment camps, many of whom were veterans of the Spanish Civil War which had ended in defeat for the anti-fascists in 1939.
 She also helped organise the delivery of food parcels.